nicklasfrahm/kubestack/docs/index.md

   As Kubestack is built on top of **bare-metal infrastructure**, it requires foundational management APIs to connect to existing infrastructure, such as network appliances.

 - [**Networking**](./networking.md)
   Kubestack provides low-level APIs to manage network infrastructure, such as `Interfaces`.
+The data model is based on [OpenConfig][website-openconfig] while adapting it to Kubernetes API conventions.

 If you are consuming the APIs you may also find the [auto-generated CRD documentation][crd-docs] useful.